 Formed by volcanic activity millions of years ago, the islands continue to be shaped by the ever-apparent forces of nature.
 You can observe molten lava bubbling and glowing in Hawaii Volcanoes National Park and snorkel among tropical fish in the submerged Molokini volcanic crater.

 How many islands can you cover in a trip?

-Part of the joy of visiting Hawaii is that you can pick and choose from its six main islands: Oahu, Kauai, Maui, Big Island and the two smaller islands of Molokai and Lanai.
+Part of the joy of visiting Hawaii is that you can pick and choose from its six main islands: Oahu, Kauai, Maui, the island of Hawai'i and the two smaller islands of Molokai and Lanai.
 Each offers something different, from adventurous outdoor activities and the trademark sandy beaches, to volcanic formations, winding coastal drives, and traditional Hawaiian culture.

-Oahu, Kauai, Maui and Big Island have direct flights to and from mainland USA: around a six-hour journey from the USA’s west coast.
+Oahu, Kauai, Maui and the island of Hawai'i have direct flights to and from mainland USA: around a six-hour journey from the USA’s west coast.